shivamvats/metareskill/README.md

 ## Learning Preconditions
 Before learning the recovery skills, you need to learn task sub-goals.
-This steps requires a set of nominal controllers.
+This requires a set of nominal controllers.
 You might need to do steps 1-4 a few times to learn good subgoal classifiers.

 1. **Generate subgoals from nominal skill chain**